nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 the state of the aggregate by having a aggregate "topic" on the initial event, and by defining methods on the event classes, methods that project the state of the events into the state of the aggregate.
-These methods are as close as possible to the definition of the event data, and when developing the code we avoid having to scroll around the to see how an event is applied to an aggregate.
+These methods are as close as possible to the definition of the event data, and when developing the code we avoid having to scroll around to see how an event is applied to an aggregate.
 Indeed, Martin Fowler's 2005 `event sourcing article <https://martinfowler.com/eaaDev/EventSourcing.html>`_ has a UML diagram which shows exactly this design, with a method called 'process'